 All leaders in Cub Scouts and scouting in general must undergo training.
-Training is also open to parents who wish to assist, even if they are not registered as a leader, and YPT is required for any adult to attend longer events like summer camp.
+Training is also open to parents who wish to assist, even if they are not registered as a leader, and Safeguarding Youth Training (SYT) is required for any adult to attend longer events like summer camp.
 The training provided helps ensure that leaders are prepared to deliver a fun, quality program for youth, and to ensure the safety of everyone involved.

 All leaders must complete the following to be considered a "Trained Leader", which is required of all registered positions in order for our charter to be renewed each year in the fall.

-Youth Protection training (YPT) is required for all BSA registered volunteers, but is open to all adults.
-You do not have to be a registered member of the Boy Scouts of America to take Youth Protection training.
-For registered leaders, YPT must be taken every two years.
+Safeguarding Youth Training (SYT) is required for all Scouting America registered volunteers, but is open to all adults.
+You do not have to be a registered member to take this training.
+For registered leaders, SYT must be taken periodically to renew your status.
 If a volunteer’s record is not current at the time of re-charter, the volunteer will not be re-registered.

-The National Council is also now requiring that ALL adults attending longer events such as summer camp be YPT certified.
-Any adult who attends Cub Scout Adventure Camp (CSAC) must complete YPT as a result.
+The National Council is also now requiring that ALL adults attending longer events such as summer camp be SYT certified.
+Any adult who attends Cub Scout Adventure Camp (CSAC) must complete SYT as a result.

-To complete or re-certify your YPT, follow the instructions here: Youth Protection Training.
+To complete or re-certify your SYT, follow the instructions here: Safeguarding Youth Training.

 All registered leaders must also complete position-specific training based on the roles they are fulfilling.
-Leader-specific training can be completed at various instructor-led events held by either the local council or district throughout the year, but is also available online via the BSA Learn Center--aka ScoutingU--available through my.scouting.org.
+Leader-specific training can be completed at various instructor-led events held by either the local council or district throughout the year, but is also available online via the "Training" area on my.scouting.org.

 Position-specific training does not expire, and consists of three major topic areas: